5 Reasons Why the Kreg Jig K5 Will Change the Way You Make Pocket Holes

 Make Your Pocket Holes Virtually Disappear

 The plugs are glued into the pocket holes and then sanded flush.
 With a Kreg Pocket Hole Plug Cutter, your pocket holes virtually disappear and you’ll make your DIY projects look more professional.
 This a “gotta have it” tool for the DIYer!
-Check out my plug cutter setup tips and video!
+Skate over to 9 Secrets to Make the Best Pocket Plugs to learn all of my plug making tricks.

 Whether you’re building DIY furniture or for any DIY project, hands down the Kreg Jig K5 is the pocket hole jig you want.
 The ratcheting clamp, quick release guide block pin, stop collar setting block, workpiece stop, storage wings and all of the extra items included in the kit make it a winner.
 Plus, you can’t beat Kreg’s quality and durability.